dnvriend/design-patterns-study/README.md

 *  Makes a model less expressive.

 # SOLID Principles of Object Oriented Design
+[SOLID principles of Object-Oriented design](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design).
+The SOLID principles are guidelines which seek to balance implementation simplicity, scalability, and robustness.

 The first five principles are principles of class design.
 They are:
 - __SRP:__ [Single Reponsibility Principle](https://drive.google.com/file/d/0ByOwmqah_nuGNHEtcU5OekdDMkk/view): “A class should have one, and only one, reason to change”. => THERE SHOULD NEVER BE MORE THAN ONE REASON FOR A CLASS TO CHANGE.
 - __OCP:__ Open-Closed Principle:  “You should be able to extend a class’s behavior, without modifying it” => SOFTWARE ENTITIES (CLASSES, MODULES, FUNCTIONS, ETC.) SHOULD BE OPEN FOR EXTENSION BUT CLOSED FOR MODIFICATION.